 I find these reactions absurd, mean, and childish.
 But I cannot believe that so many developers are stupid, mean, or immature.
 Which means that these reactions must be logical and consistent from their perspective.
 Which means that there is a gap, somewhere, between the way I (and others, I hope) see the world, and how these people see the world[^2].
 And this pains me a lot.

-I also echoes the recent kerfuffle over Justin Searl’s [blog post] on generational divides between programmers, or this funny piece in the NY Times about the youngsters’ scorn for Gen-Xers.
+It also echoes the recent kerfuffle over Justin Searl’s blog post on generational divides between programmers, or this funny piece in the NY Times about the youngsters’ scorn for Gen-Xers.
 So far, I’ve never had any issue connecting with people 5 years, 10 years, or 15 years younger than me; but now it seems like the people I’m sharing the world with just don’t see it the way I do, and vice versa.
-It worries me a lot.
+It worries me.

 I will probably take a break from social media, and go re-read God Is Not Great instead.